If you are reading this post as someone who has recently lost a loved one, please accept our condolences.

 There are a few possibilities:

-• Keeping the property.
-This may be appealing if the property is your family home already, there is a sufficient amount of equity, and you can afford to pay the mortgage.
+• Keeping the property – if it’s your family home already, there is a sufficient amount of equity and you can afford to pay the mortgage.

-• Renting out the property.
-In this case, if there is a mortgage, you will have to obtain a ‘consent to let’ (this usually lasts for about 12 months).
+• Renting out the property – in this case, if there is a mortgage, you will have to obtain a ‘consent to let’ (this usually lasts for about 12 months).
+Remember to understand your responsibilities as a landlord and also the implications of Section 24, particularly if you plan to take over the mortgage and are in the higher income tax bracket.

-If you have a mortgage, it is often worth talking to the lender or a qualified mortgage broker to see if you can get a competitive deal by remortgaging.
+• Remortgaging – talk to the lender or a qualified mortgage broker to see if you can get a competitive deal.

 If you decide to sell the inherited property, using an estate agent is the most common choice.

 There are some potential drawbacks here.
-The process often takes longer than many expect, there are estate agent fees and other charges involved, and you may find it difficult to sell the property if it needs refurbishment or modernisation.
+The process often takes longer than many expect, there are estate agent fees and other charges involved.
+You may find it difficult to sell the property if it needs refurbishment or modernisation.

 For those who want to take the traditional route without the fees, consider PropertySolvers’ express home sale service.
 This helps you achieve a quick sale at the best price possible, with no up-front fees.